rwx-777/Java_LearningRepo/README.md

 - Using and manipulating Arrays
 - Using different Methods and calling them
 - Write Text to a File & Append Text to a File
+- Time code to get execution time in Millis & Seconds

 To do:
 - remux (Java Terminal Emulator) kinda